As businesses respond to COVID-19 changes, the number of coronavirus layoffs is expected to rise significantly in the coming months.

 Comprehensive Government Resources for Coronavirus

-As the COVID-19 pandemic evolves, so will the government response.
+As the COVID-19 pandemic evolves, so will the government response. in addition to the $2.2 trillion CARES Act that was signed on March 27, 2020, additional efforts will continue to improve the economic situation for people across the country.
 Here’s where you can find all the latest updates on financial assistance, public health information and government action moving forward.

 - Government Response to Coronavirus: Information on how every U.S. agency is responding to COVID-19